-- Plastic-most people refer to this type as “plastic” lenses.
+Most people refer to this type as “plastic” lenses.
 This lens is light weight compared to glass (which for safety reasons we NEVER recommend), and may be made in just about all prescriptions.

-- Trivex – a lightweight and thin option, Trivex is preferable to polycarbonate.
+A lightweight and thin option, Trivex is preferable to polycarbonate.
 It is impact resistant for safety, thin for ascetics and optical superior for your vision.

-- Polycarbonate-because of the way this material bends light in a different way than plastic lenses, your lenses will be thinner than the same prescription in plastic lenses.
+Because of the way this material bends light in a different way than plastic lenses, your lenses will be thinner than the same prescription in plastic lenses.
 These lenses also have the added benefit for those frequently outdoors, under fluorescent lights, or using computers in that they filter ultra violet light naturally, blocking 99% of the damaging light.

-- High Index-the higher the index of refraction the quicker the light will pass through a lens, so less actual lens material is needed meaning the higher the index, the thinner the lens.
+The higher the index of refraction the quicker the light will pass through a lens, so less actual lens material is needed meaning the higher the index, the thinner the lens.
 These lenses are helpful in higher power prescriptions.

 SeePort Optometry Office of Dr. Jesse Hicks 4381 Aidan Lane.
 North Port, FL 34287 941-876-4400